rokath/tip/docs/TipUserManual.md

  On unpacking:

 * START
-  * Next bytes with MSBit=1 are unreplaceables.
+  * Next byte with MSBit=1 is unreplaceable, goto START
   * Next byte=1...120 is direct 2-byte pattern ID, goto START
   * Next byte=121...126 is followed by indirect pattern ID, goto START
   * Next byte=127 is followed by runlength code, goto START